a) CIVIC PARTICIPATION: Latinos For Democracy & 2020 CENSUS

 - Lack of cultural or language competencies where the programs/services are delivered.

-The deliverable is the creation of a map with all points of service and programs that are culturally and linguistically appropriate across the state.
+LCF Georgia is working on the creation of a map with all points of service and programs that are culturally and linguistically appropriate across the state.
 This exercise will be updated every year as we discover and gather new information from community organizations.